-Plus, since most doctors require that patients take the pill while on spironolactone, this can be a potentially dangerous situation for women with PCOS.
+Plus, since most doctors require that patients take hormonal birth control while on spironolactone, this can be a potentially dangerous situation for women with PCOS.
 With spironolactone and oral contraceptives treating some symptoms, the inflammation and insulin resistance that are at the heart of this condition can continue to develop — putting you at further risk of developing heart disease and diabetes.

 Furthermore, spironolactone can increase blood sugar levels in some patients.

-For this reason, I recommend that patients consider a more natural, root-cause-addressing approach to managing PCOS.
+For this reason, I recommend that patients consider a more natural, root-cause focused approach to managing PCOS.

 Addressing PCOS without Spironolactone

-PCOS can be managed naturally, and without the side effects of anti-androgens + birth control.
+A lot of women can manage PCOS naturally, and without the side effects of anti-androgens and birth control.